-H 2
+H 3

-HOUSE BILL 1221 Committee Substitute Favorable 5/25/05
+HOUSE BILL 1221

+Committee Substitute Favorable 5/25/05 Third Edition Engrossed 5/26/05

-Short Title: Parenting Coordinator Established.
-(Public) Sponsors: Referred to: April 14, 2005 A BILL TO BE ENTITLED AN ACT TO ESTABLISH THE APPOINTMENT OF PARENTING AN ACT TO ESTABLISH THE APPOINTMENT OF PARENTING COORDINATORS IN DOMESTIC CHILD CUSTODY ACTIONS.
-The General Assembly of North Carolina enacts: SECTION 1.
-Chapter 50 of the General Statutes is amended by adding a SECTION 1.
-Chapter 50 of the General Statutes is amended by adding a new Article to read: "Article 5.
-"Perenting Coordinator "Parenting Coordinator. "§ 50-90.
-Definitions.
-As used in this Article, the following terms mean: (1) High-conflict case. - An action brought under Article 1 of this Chapter where minor children are involved and the parties demonstrate an ongoing pattern of any of the following: ÷ , , , , a.
-Litigation. b.
-Anger and distrust. c.
-Verbal abuse.d.
-Physical aggression or threats of physical aggression. e.
-Difficulty in communicating about and cooperating in the care of their children. f.
-Conditions that in the discretion of the court warrant the appointment of a parenting coordinator.
-(2) Parenting coordinator. - An impartial person qualified under this Article, appointed by the court to assist parties in resolving issues and deciding disputed issues relating to parenting and other family issues, in actions brought under Article 1 of this Chapter where a minor child is involved, particularly, but not exclusively, in high-conflict cases. "§ 50-91.
-Appointment of parenting coordinators. (a) In any action brought under Article 1 of this Chapter where minor children are involved, the court may, at any time during the proceedings, upon its own motion, or
+Short Title: Pa arenting Coordinator Established.
+(Public) Sponsors: Referred to: April 14, 2005 A BILL TO BE ENTITLED TO ESTABLISH THE APPOINTMENT OF COORDINA ATORS IN DOMESTIC CHILD CUSTODY ACTIONS S. ssembly of North Carolina enacts: TION 1.
+Chapter 50 of the General Statutes is amer nded by adding a new Article to r "Article 5. .
+"Parenting Coordinator. " § 50-90.
+Defin his Article, the following terms mean: 1 0.11 01 (1) High-conflict case. - An action brought under Article where minor children are involved and the parties s demonstrate an ongoing pattern of any of the following: a.
+Excessive litigation. b.
+Anger and distrust. verbal abuse.Physical aggression or threats of physical aggression. accion e.
+Difficulty in communicating about and coope of their children. rating in the care f.
+Conditions that in the discretion of the co ourt warrant the appointment of a parenting coordinator. our warrant the (2) Parenting coordinator. - An impartial person qua lified under this 127 Article, appointed by the court to assist parties in resolving issues and deciding disputed issues relating to parenting and other family issues, in actions brought under Article 1 of this Chapter where a minor child is involved, particularly, but not exclusively, in high- "\$ 50-91.
+Anno ointment of parenting coordinators.

-- by motion or agreement of the parties, appoint a parenting coordinator to assist the parties in resolving issues and decide disputed issues related to parenting and other family issues in the case as set forth in this Article.
-A parenting coordinator may not be appointed under this subsection if any party objects. - (b) Notwithstanding subsection (a) of this section, the court may appoint a parenting coordinator, without the consent of the parties, upon the entry of a custody order or parenting agreement. - (c) If the court determines that a parenting coordinator should be appointed pursuant to subsection (b) of this section, or if the parties agree without motion to the appointment of a parenting coordinator, the court shall: - (1) Complete a referral form listing contact information for the parties and their attorneys, if any, and the issues warranting the appointment of a parenting coordinator.
+- (a) In any action brought under Article 1 of this Chapter where minor children are involved, the court may, at any time during the proceedings, upon its own motion, or by motion or agreement of the parties, appoint a parenting coordinator to assist the parties in resolving issues and decide disputed issues related to parenting and other family issues in the case as set forth in this Article.
+A parenting coordinator may not be appointed under this subsection if any party objects. - (b) Notwithstanding subsection (a) of this section, the court may appoint a parenting coordinator, without the consent of the parties, upon the entry of a custody order (other than an ex parte order) or parenting agreement. - (c) If the court determines that a parenting coordinator should be appointed pursuant to subsection (b) of this section, or if the parties agree without motion to the appointment of a parenting coordinator, the court shall: - (1) Complete a referral form listing contact information for the parties and their attorneys, if any, and the issues warranting the appointment of a parenting coordinator.
 The form shall be provided to any proposed parenting coordinator prior to his or her appointment. - (2) Appoint a parenting coordinator at which appointment the parties and their attorneys, and the proposed parenting coordinator if possible, shall be present.